 If you like the history of the 1600s and 1700s, read our blogs on Adam Tas’s diary, or our 2017 trivia blog.

-‘n Dromer is a young Stellenbosser who loves writing about the everyday things people tend to overlook.
+Ydi is a young Stellenbosser who loves writing about the everyday things people tend to overlook.
 She likes dusty books and cobwebbed houses and seeing how the past isn’t always what you’d think or expect.
-She has written about Stellenbosch, its heritage and its people almost every week since 2015.
+She enjoys writing and researching Stellenbosch, its heritage and its people.

 Article: Y Coetsee 2018